pascomnet/documentation/site/content/user/active-directory/_index.en.md

 ## Microsoft Active Directory

-In order to be able to read data from Active Directoy, you require a user with the appropriate permissions.
+In order to be able to read data from Active Directory, you require a user with the appropriate permissions.
 You could use the Active Directory Administrator for this purpose.
 However, as the pascom phone system needs to save the access credentials for the automated future imports and the the administrator as significantly more than the required permissions, it is advisable to create a user account for the pascom PBX:

-If yous use *mobydick* as the username, this will be automatically detected by the LDAP filter during the import process and will not be automatically added as a pascom phone system user.
+If you use *mobydick* as the username, this will be automatically detected by the LDAP filter during the import process and will not be automatically added as a pascom phone system user.

 Assign a password for the pascom user and select *password never expires*.
 The pascom PBX can then authenticate itself by the Active Directory with every execution of the connector sync.
 If you wish to change this password, you must change the password in both Active Directory and within the pascom connector profile: